boucadair/rfc3535-20years-later/Prez/NEMOPS/nemops-session2-summary.md

 9. [Four Thoughts for How to Improve Network Management for Operators](https://www.ietf.org/slides/slides-nemopsws-paper-nemops-position-paper-kent-watsen-00.pdf)

    + (**NEW-OPS-REQ-REASSESS**) Promote RESTCONF with JSON encoding, obsolete NETCONF and RESTCONF's XML
-   + NMDA should be mandatory to implement in the next version of NETCONF and RESTCONF protocols
+   + (**NEW-OPS-REQ-GUIDE-AND-PROFILE**) NMDA should be mandatory to implement in the next version of NETCONF and RESTCONF protocols
    + (**NEW-OPS-REQ-INTEGRATION**) There should be a "library" of adaptors to transform standards-based data models to the native data model supported by devices
    + (**NEW-OPS-REQ-INTEGRATION**) Device-adapters to send the device-specific data to the device (which only supports CLI or SNMP) via its CLI